-California, Louisiana, New York: Construction is essential business
+Arizona, California, Louisiana, Texas: Construction is essential business

 California uses the DHS list, but gets a lot more specific.
 According to CA, construction activities are essential.
 Under Essential Workforce, the state includes “Construction Workers who support the construction, operation, inspection, and maintenance of construction sites and construction projects (including housing construction).”